open-feature/community/governance-charter.md

 These meetings are used as additional discussion and consensus building but not for making decisions without prior discussion in async channels.

-#### Bootstrap Governance Committee Members
+#### Governance Committee Members

-> :warning: This is a **temporary role** while the bootstrap governance is active.
-> In the future this role will be replaced by an elected _Governance Committee Member_ role.

-Bootstrap Governance Committee members are responsible for representing the project in communications with organizations, including but not limited to contributor companies, adopters, vendors and foundations.
+_Governance Committee_ members are responsible for representing the project in communications with organizations, including but not limited to contributor companies, adopters, vendors and foundations.
 Apart from the representative role, they can make a final decision when a consensus cannot be reached.

-In April 2022 this role will be assigned by project maintainers to **seven** individuals listed in [Interested Parties](./interested-parties.md).
-Each company/organization should have less than 50% of the seats,
+Each company/organization should have less than 50% of the seats.

-### Establishment of a Governance Committee

-To bootstrap the process of OpenFeature governance, 6 individuals were identified to be the *Bootstrap Committee*, to provide the initial process that can bootstrap the remainder of the process.

-The Bootstrap Committee will be replaced by the elected Governance Committee.
-Ultimately, the **OpenFeature Governance Committee will consist of 7 individual members** of the community **elected for 2 year terms**.
-The terms will be **staggered with 1 year elections** (alternating 3 seats and 4 seats).

-To provide a level of continuity as this process is established, the initial committee will include continuity members, at least 4 members from the current Governance Committee.

-In December 2023 we will hold the first election with 4 positions to be elected from the current Governance committee and 3 members from the community.
-The 4 members that are elected from the current governance board will have a one year term and and the 3 elected from the community will have a two year term.

-One year later (in 2024) there will be an election to fill the four seats opening up, each with a two year term.

-One year after that (2025), there will be an election to fill the 3 open seats on the governance committee.

-The committee will continue to iterate with alternating elections of three and four members each year.

 ## Elections

 ### Members

 People which are part of the GitHub Organization are considered as members and are eligible to vote.

 ### Eligibility for candidacy